Yes, You Really Need To Clean Your Dishwasher–Here's How

-Not to sound too much like a commercial, do you ever load your dishwasher, run it with your favorite, reliable detergent, and then find that your glasses are cloudy?
-If that scenario sounds familiar, you may need to wash your dishwasher.
+Do you ever load your dishwasher, run it with your favorite, reliable detergent, and then find that your glasses are cloudy?
+If that scenario sounds familiar, you may need to clean your dishwasher.
 While you may keep your windows shiny, your floors spic and span, and your heirloom family silver looking like it's brand new, it may not occur to you wash the machine that washes your dishes.
-Dishwashers really do need the occasional cleaning, though, because over time grease, soap scum, and food debris can build up reducing their efficiency (hence the cloudy glasses) and providing a breeding ground for germs.
-If you live in an area of the South with hard water, that can lead to stains on your machine, too.
-Luckily, they are one appliance that is easy to clean.
+Dishwashers really do need the occasional cleaning, though, because over time grease, soap scum, and food debris can build up reducing their efficiency and providing a breeding ground for germs.